 The DfE advise that children can only be recorded on a school census as being adopted from care ‘where the parent self-declares their child’s status to the school, providing supporting evidence (e.g. an adoption order).’

 This data item is being collected termly but the Pupil Premium will only be allocated based on the Spring Term census.

 3. Children in Care

 The Children in Care information is taken from the Local Authority Children Services Looked After return (SSDA903).
-Children will generate pupil premium funding if they have been in care for at least a day for the year up to 31st March.
+Children will generate pupil premium funding if they have been in care for at least a day for the year up to 31 March.
 The School Census does not collect this information.
-The DfE matches the information from the SSDA903 return to the school the pupil attended in the Spring Term and allocates the money to the LA for disbursement.
 These funds are initially allocated to the LA who will then determine how these funds will be allocated to the school.

 4. Service Children – Ever 6

 Pupils are eligible if they have been recorded as a service child in the School Census (from Jan 2015 to Jan 2020 for the 2020-21 financial year pupil premium)*, or they are in receipt of a pension under the War Pensions Scheme (WPS) or Armed Forces Compensation Scheme (AFCS) from the Ministry of Defence (MoD).

 * provided they are in years R-11 and are Solely Registered or Dual Registered Main